computiq/05-commerce/README.md

 Note: don't forget to `makemigrations` and `migrate`

-* secure all API endpoints that requires security
+* secure all API endpoints that requires authorization
 * update the implementation accordingly, replace the hardcoded user with the respective implementation to retrieve the current user.